MileHacker Logo

 Appropriate Charitable Giving

-During conflict, direct cash aid to individuals or giving to reputable foreign and local humanitarian organizations are the most effective ways to support.
+During conflict, direct cash aid to individuals or giving to reputable international and local humanitarian organizations are the most effective ways to support.
 Organizations like the UN OCHA, Doctors Without Borders, or the ICRC are working on the ground.
 Avoid activities that fund armed groups.